 Today, we’re sharing how to dye canvas drop cloth!

-Last January, we dyed a large canvas drop cloth to use as a base for the stenciled curtains in our dining room.
-Those curtains have been one of our favorite DIYs because it seemed like we were changing up the curtains in that room every few months.
-I’m excited to say these curtains have been up for over a year now and are so neutral we don’t have plans to change them any time soon.
+A few years ago, we dyed a large canvas drop cloth to use as a base for the stenciled curtains in our dining room.
+Those curtains have been one of our favorite DIYs.
+It seemed like we were changing up the curtains in that room every few months.

-As we shared last week, we’ve been trying to pull together the final details in each room so that our home feels more settled.
-Part of that process is deciding what kind of window treatments, pillows and slipcovers we want to use around the house.
-We recently replaced the curtains in the master bedroom which left us with several canvas drop cloth panels.
-I knew immediately I wanted to try to dye those curtain panels to match the set in the dining room too.
+After we replaced the curtains in the master bedroom for the ORC: Master Bedroom Makeover Reveal, it left us with several canvas drop cloth panels.
+I knew immediately I wanted to try to dye those curtain panels to match the set of curtains we had created for the dining room too.

 Using caution and care as water will be hot, place hot water into the container.

 Next dissolve dye color pearls